TaygaHoshi/tt-project/Lists/List of Monsters.md

 	+ -2 penalty on precision roll.
 	+ Can charge for 12 meters and attack with Slash.
 	+ -2 penalty to all resistances for 1 round.

+---
+## Bandit Archer
 **Lore**
-	Low level bandit swordsmen and swordswomen are heavily armored, strong combatants found primarily near remote or deserted locations.
+	Low level bandit archers wear medium armor.
+They can shoot targets from long distances.
+They are found primarily near remote or deserted locations.
 They live in small or large groups and attack, pillage and loot whatever they can.

----
-## Bandit Archer
 **Level:** 1
 **Health:** 60
 **Aptitudes:**